 One important regulation that any driver in Georgia should know is the comparative negligence rule in establishing fault during an accident.
 This is crucial for anyone seeking to file a compensation claim.
 If it has been determined that multiple parties are at fault in an accident, the compensation amount allowed to any injured party will be directly proportional to his or her liability in the accident.

-As your motorcycle wreck lawyer will explain, just because you are hurt in a motorcycle accident in Atlanta, Georgia, it does not mean you are automatically guaranteed a certain amount of compensation for your injuries.
+As your motorcycle wreck lawyer will explain, just because you are hurt in an accident in Atlanta, Georgia, it does not mean you are automatically guaranteed a certain amount of compensation for your injuries.
 Through the comparative negligence law, you will be allowed to seek compensation only if your liability is ruled out to be less than 50%.
 If you are found to be negligent for as much as 50% or higher, there is a chance that your claim will be rejected.

 At this point, establishing the percentage of negligence will be crucial.
 What your motorcycle accident attorney will do is to collect evidence of the accident, review police reports, gather eyewitness statements, and compile relevant medical records.
 These are all crucial for your motorcycle wreck lawyer to determine and defend your percentage of liability in the collision.